Parimatch1/SV-Guides-Revamped/Session Overview.md

 * You are expected to help deal with disturbers.
 * You must leave if ordered by the host, regardless of rank.

 **Created by Legoking12501.
-Reviewed by Legoking12501 Governor Administration.**
+Reviewed/Revised by Legoking12501 Governor Administration.**